home-assistant/home-assistant.io/source/_integrations/leviosa_shades.markdown

 ## Services to move your blinds to intermediate positions

 When you want your blinds to go to intermediate positions defined by you, set these intermediate positions with the [Leviosa remote controller](https://cdn.shopify.com/s/files/1/1346/0347/files/Leviosa_Shades_Programming_instructions.pdf?).
 These intermediate positions are stored in each Leviosa shade motor, and two services in Home Assistant tell shades in each group to move there.
-If you do not program intermediate points, the shade willfully travels to the upper or lower limit when these services are used.
+If you do not program intermediate points, the shade will instead travel to the upper or lower limit when these services are used.
 Once the intermediate positions are set, you can:

 - Use `leviosa_shades.next_up_pos` to move up to the next intermediate position.
 - Use `leviosa_shades.next_down_pos` to move down to the next intermediate position.